 AKA SPOOKY ENCOUNTERS / AKA GHOST FIGHTS GHOST

-His ritual black magic does include a few ingredients which the squeamish won’t enjoy as chicken blood is drawn (on camera) to send the occupant of an unburied coffin to kill Cheung.
-Raw chicken eggs are then used to fight the monster – what else.
-His new acquaintance, a more morally upstanding wizard decides to help by interfering in the scheme.
-However even his tricks use some odd things like dog’s blood (off camera).
-It’s brief but the culture shock is still very real.
-The same thing can be said of the very last scene where Cheung’s cheating wife tries to lie her way out of the aftermath, only to receive some physical punishment from him after he almost believes her.
-The standard Hong Kong movie freeze frame ending will leave some not knowing whether to laugh or not, even if she probably deserved it for ruining several lives.
+Silly but sinister is probably a good description.
+His ritual black magic does include a few ingredients which the squeamish won’t enjoy as chicken blood is drawn (on camera).
+It’s part of a plan to make the occupant of an unburied coffin kill Cheung.
+He’s been locked in the tomb after losing a bet, we’ve all been there.
+Using raw chicken eggs to fight the monster?
+That’s something new.
+Luckily he meets a new acquaintance, a more morally upstanding wizard, who decides to help by interfering in the scheme.
+However even his tricks use some odd ingredients like dog’s blood (off camera).
+These inclusions are brief but the culture shock is still very real.
+But if you’re here to be spooked out I guess that’s part of the experience.

-Their use of flamethrower magic impressive, as are the martial arts as they use the other characters to fight by proxy.
-A variety of immortals are summoned to possess them and the mixture of weapon styles allows for both changes in the fighting moves and in the personalities of the mythic characters being portrayed.
-The high pitched sped up voices of the spirits speaking through them is very silly, but so was much of the movie which proceeded it.
-A story where walking corpses do YMCA moves and ghosts explode after being hit with light from magic mirrors.
+Their use of flamethrower magic impressive, and so are the martial arts skills on show.
+Using the other characters to fight for them by proxy certainly results in a novel conclusion.
+A variety of spirits are summoned to possess the two puppet combatants, Bold Cheung and his scheming boss.
+The mixture of weapon styles allows for multiple changes in the fighting moves, as well as the personalities of the characters they’re possessed by.
+The high pitched (and high speed) voices of the spirits they’re channelling are absurd, but so was the entire movie which proceeded this finale.
+This is a story where walking corpses do YMCA moves.
+Ghosts explode after being hit with light from magic mirrors.
+Did I mention the egg scene?
 If you need a mixture of hair raising stunts, Eastern folklore and bizarre characters then look no further.